baadaa/baadaa/README.md

 - Heavier on the design and business side than the engineering.
 - Mostly writing in... `html` `css` `scss` `js` `ts` `React` `Gatsby` `Next.js` `styled-components`.
 - Born and raised in Seoul 🇰🇷 .
 Living and working in New York 🇺🇸
+- Tech and non-tech items I use at [this link](https://www.bald.design/uses/)
 - More tidbits on my [personal website](https://bald.design) (built with Gatsby)